rmarcacini/AgroBERT/README.md

 ## Analysis of the geographic coverage of negative or positive texts about a given commodity.

-Heatmap from negative news about soybean.
+Example of heatmap from negative news about soybean.

 ![](img/img4.png)